Junkyeong-Choi/ComputerGraphics_HW/ReadMe.txt

 - model.cpp, model.h
 Header and source code files that contains Model class.
-These files load obj files that contain information about model and save as a structure of struct aiscene, which is defined by assimp library.
-As it loads obj file and construct aiscene, it changes data structure in forms of predefined Mesh, Texture class, enabling drawing for model.
+These files load obj files that contain information about model and save as a structure of struct aiScene, which is defined by assimp library.
+As it loads obj file and construct aiScene, it changes data structure in forms of predefined Mesh, Texture class, enabling drawing for model.

+- text_renderer.cpp, text_renderer.h
+Header and source code files that contains TextRenderer class.
+These files load font file and text shader, and actually renders texts by using font textures.

 - renderer.cpp, renderer.h
 Header and source code files that contains Renderer class.
 These